What are those gross foot peels?

-I wanted to do a review on the newest fad product to hit the market but I had a bit of trouble finding the science behind how it worked.
-(That regular people could understand anyways)
+I wanted to do a review of the newest fad product to hit the market, but I had a bit of trouble finding the science behind how it worked. (that regular people could understand)

 Is it really that easy?

 You do this peel, have sexy feet, meet a new lover and ride off into the sunset?
 Well, the foot peel part is.
-The rest of it is up to you Yes.
-It is really easy to use the peels and most brands are similar.
+The rest of it is up to you.
+It is really easy to use the peels, and most brands are similar.

 Should I try it?

-“It’s unclear whether Baby Foot is totally risk-free, but if you’re interested in trying it, you may want to do a patch test first.
-“It’s important to consider a possible allergic reaction that could cause a contact dermatitis rash,” says One Medical’s Bernadette Donavan, ANP.
-“If you have sensitive skin, try doing a small spot test on your ankle one to three days before using the whole treatment.”
+“it’s unclear whether baby foot is totally risk-free, but if you’re interested in trying it, you may want to do a patch test first. “it’s important to consider a possible allergic reaction that could cause a contact dermatitis rash,” says one medical’s Bernadette Donavan, and. “if you have sensitive skin, try doing a small spot test on your ankle one to three days before using the whole treatment.”
 Bendeck adds that alcohol can be very drying, and the added fragrance can cause an allergic reaction.”

 How much does it cost?

-Considering a pedicure at a spa can cost anywhere between $30-$80, these foot peels are pretty economical.
-You could also just file your feet every day with a foot file too.
+Considering a pedicure at a spa can cost anywhere between $30-$80, these foot peels are pretty economical, Usually between 45-$30.
+You could also try doing a DIY pedicure.